MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 In the cloud, we acknowledge that failures happen.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
 Use the following information to minimize down time to and from Azure when establishing connectivity using Azure ExpressRoute.

-When discussing about reliability with Azure ExpressRoute it is important to taking into consideration bandwidth usage, physical layout of the network, and disaster recovery in case of failures.
-Azure ExpressRoute is capable of achieving these design consideration and have recommendations for each item in the checklist.
+When discussing about reliability with Azure ExpressRoute it's important to taking into consideration bandwidth usage, physical layout of the network, and disaster recovery if there's failures.
+Azure ExpressRoute is capable of achieving these design considerations and have recommendations for each item in the checklist.

 In the **design checklist** and **list of recommendations** below, information is presented in order for you to design a highly available network between your Azure environment and on-premises network.